syonekura/cookiecutter-cenco-python/README.rst

 Features
 --------

-* Continuous Integration with VSTS
+* Continuous Integration with Azure DevOps Pipelines
-* Pipenv_ support
+* Environment and dependency management with Pipenv_
 * Testing setup with PyTest_
 * Tox_ testing: Setup to easily test for Python 2.7, 3.6, etc
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_